AUDIE CORNISH, HOST:

 BRENDA SALINAS, BYLINE: If you want to be let in on a military secret, go to YouTube and search for Sock Bun.

-UNIDENTIFIED WOMAN #1: How to put your hair into a (unintelligible) like that.
+UNIDENTIFIED WOMAN #2: How to put your hair into a sock bun.

 SALINAS: That last blogger is a woman named Dolly Marie Spice.
 She's a senior airman in the Air Force Reserves, so she knows from experience that women in uniform need sturdy hairstyles that can be executed quickly and neatly.
 When she first enlisted, she was looking for a little advice and not just about hair styles.
 She turned to YouTube and even there, her search turned up empty.

-SPICE: I had a hard time finding a lot of stuff from YouTube, especially women.
+SPICE: I had a hard time finding a lot of stuff on YouTube, especially women.
 You know, from women maybe fresh out of basic training, that was hard to come by.

 SALINAS: So she started blogging about her own experiences.
 So far, she has made 30 videos where she talks to her 2,000 followers.